On Efficient Range-Summability of Ideally IID Random Variables in Two or Higher Dimensions: Introduction

+In this paper, we propose novel solutions to the two $d$D-ERS problems wherein the target distributions are Gaussian and Poisson respectively.
+We refer to these two problems as $d$D Gaussian-ERS and $d$D Poisson-ERS, respectively.
+Both solutions generalize the corresponding DST-based 1D-ERS solutions to higher dimensions and have a low time complexity of $O(\log^d\Delta)$ per range-sum query.
+Our $d$D Gaussian-ERS solution, in particular, is based on the Haar wavelet transform (HWT), since DST is equivalent to HWT when (and only when) the target distribution $X$ is Gaussian, as will be shown in~\autoref{sec:wavelet1d}.

-Our Gaussian-ERS solution generalizes the DST-based approach to higher dimensions because, in 1D, a DST is mathematically equivalent to an HWT, as will be shown in~\autoref{sec:dst1D}.
-Since, as mentioned earlier, there are DST-based ERS solutions for target distributions other than Gaussian in 1D, one may naturally wonder whether the DST-based approach can be generalized to higher dimensions in general.
-We find, however, the answer to this question is likely negative.
-In particular, we have identified a sufficient condition that, if satisfied by the target distribution $X$, guarantees that the corresponding DST-based solution for 1D can be generalized to $d$D. The bad news is that so far we have found only two ``nice'' distributions, namely Gaussian and Poisson, that satisfy this sufficient condition, and that we have strong evidence that this condition is likely necessary.
-Interestingly, for all such ``nice'' distributions (including those we may discover in the future), this generalization process (from 1D to $d$D) follows a universal algorithmic framework that we will describe in~\autoref{sec:2ddyasim}.
+Furthermore, we identify a sufficient condition that, if satisfied by the target distribution $X$, guarantees that the corresponding DST-based 1D-ERS solution can be generalized to a $d$D-ERS solution.
+We will prove in~\autoref{sec:casepositive} that Gaussian and Poisson are two ``nice'' distributions that satisfy this sufficient condition.
+We will also show that, for all such ``nice'' distributions (including those we might discover in the future), this generalization process (from 1D to $d$D) follows a universal algorithmic framework that can be characterized as the Cartesian product of $d$ DSTs.
+We will also provide strong evidence that $X$ ``being nice'' is likely necessary for this DST generalization (from 1D to $d$D) to be feasible (see~\autoref{sec:infeasibility}).

+Unfortunately, so far we have not found any ``nice'' distribution other than Gaussian and Poisson.
+Hence $d$D-ERS for other target distributions remains an open problem, and is likely not solvable by the (generalized) DST approach.
+We emphasize this is not a shortcoming of the DST approach: That we have obtained computationally efficient solutions in the cases of Gaussian and Poisson is already a pleasant surprise, as the $d$D-ERS problem has been open for nearly two decades.
+Furthermore, we will show that our $d$D Gaussian-ERS solution leads to computationally efficient solutions to both aforementioned database problems (to be described in~\autoref{sec:introapplication}), by answering their calls for a $d$D Gaussian-ERS or equivalent oracle.